Cretaceous–Paleogene extinction event: Non-avian dinosaurs

 Several researchers support the existence of Paleocene non-avian dinosaurs.
 Evidence of this existence is based on the discovery of dinosaur remains in the Hell Creek Formation up to 1.3 m above and 40,000 years later than the K–Pg boundary.
-Pollen samples recovered near a fossilized hadrosaur femur recovered in the Ojo Alamo Sandstone at the San Juan River in Colorado, indicate that the animal lived during the Cenozoic, approximately 64.5 Ma (about 1 million years after the K–Pg extinction event).
+Pollen samples recovered near a fossilized hadrosaur femur recovered in the Ojo Alamo Sandstone at the San Juan River in Colorado, indicate the hadrosaur lived during the Cenozoic, approximately 64.5 Ma (about 1 million years after the K–Pg extinction event).
 If their existence past the K–Pg boundary can be confirmed, these hadrosaurids would be considered a dead clade walking.
 The scientific consensus is that these fossils were eroded from their original locations and then re-buried in much later sediments (also known as reworked fossils).

 Birds

 Most paleontologists regard birds as the only surviving dinosaurs (see Origin of birds).
 It is thought that all non-avian theropods became extinct, including then-flourishing groups such as enantiornithines and hesperornithiforms.
 Several analyses of bird fossils show divergence of species prior to the K–Pg boundary, and that duck, chicken, and ratite bird relatives coexisted with non-avian dinosaurs.
 Large collections of bird fossils representing a range of different species provide definitive evidence for the persistence of archaic birds to within 300,000 years of the K–Pg boundary.
 The absence of these birds in the Paleogene is evidence that a mass extinction of archaic birds took place there, although Qinornis from China has been suggested to be a more basal member of Ornithurae which survived into the Paleocene.

 Only a small fraction of ground and water-dwelling Cretaceous bird species survived the impact, giving rise to today's birds.
 The only bird group known for certain to have survived the K–Pg boundary is the Aves.
 Avians may have been able to survive the extinction as a result of their abilities to dive, swim, or seek shelter in water and marshlands.
 Many species of avians can build burrows, or nest in tree holes, or termite nests, all of which provided shelter from the environmental effects at the K–Pg boundary.
 Long-term survival past the boundary was assured as a result of filling ecological niches left empty by extinction of non-avian dinosaurs.
 Based on molecular sequencing and fossil dating, many species of birds (the Neoaves group in particular) appeared to radiate after the K–Pg boundary.
-The open niche space and relative scarcity of predators following the K-Pg extinction allowed for adaptive radiation of various avian groups.
+The open niche space and relative scarcity of predators following the K–Pg extinction allowed for adaptive radiation of various avian groups.
 Ratites, for example, rapidly diversified in the early Paleogene and are believed to have convergently developed flightlessness at least three to six times, often fulfilling the niche space for large herbivores once occupied by non-avian dinosaurs.